-It might have been inevitable that some early online fans of Mystery Science Theater would get in on the game themselves by casting sarcastic replies to ridiculous rants, egregious spam, and shoddy fanfics in the voices of the show's characters.
-A community within that larger group of fans developed fast, and when I happened on its work, I found MSTings funny and entertaining for all that at first I didn't even know what the Mystery Science Theater characters looked like, whether the different people trapped in space, their robot companions, or the assorted mad scientists tormeting them.
-I read a lot of MSTings, then in the end got around to writing a few myself.
+It might have been inevitable that the first fans of the show to gather online in text-focused days would have tried to get in on the game themselves, casting sarcastic replies to ridiculous rants, egregious spam, and shoddy fanfics in the voices of the show's characters.
+A community within that larger group of fans developed fast, and when I happened on its work I found MSTings funny and entertaining for all that I didn't even know what the Mystery Science Theater 3000 characters looked like, whether the two different people trapped in space, their robot companions, or the assorted mad scientists tormenting them.
+After reading quite a few MSTings, I got around to writing a few myself.
 In the process, I did start to pick up on the common sins of the fanfiction the spreading MSTing community was now focusing on to deconstruct, make fun of, and at times just mock.
-Along with that, though, the uncertain thought began to creep up on me that it was tempting as a MSTing reader and author to hold myself above all other attempts at fan expression, and realising that I started to wonder if some MSTing authors, and some fans of the show itself, were intent on dismissing all of popular culture save Mystery Science Theater itself as unsatisfying, just one vast target for snappy interruptions...
+The uncertain thought began to creep up on me whether it was tempting as a MSTing reader and author to hold myself above all other attempts at fan expression, and whether some MSTing authors, and some fans of the show itself, were intent on dismissing almost all of popular culture as unsatisfying, just one vast target for snappy interruptions...

-Even as I worried about that, though, I was managing to see a first few episodes of the series itself.
-One of my first reactions was to contrast the often lengthy and involved comments of MSTings, text dropped into more text after all, to the quicker quips that had to be squeezed in among the action and dialogue of even the slowest movie.
-As I got around to watching a lot more of the series through a variety of means, that thought developed into the idea that perhaps the show let movies speak for themselves in a certain way, that even those cheesy movies had their own unexpected way of entertaining, and that Mystery Science Theater 3000 didn't have to be a bulwark at once against and above a mass culture rejected as a whole.
+Even as I was coming to question that, however, I was managing to see a first few episodes of the series itself.
+At first, I might have just been contrasting the often lengthy and involved comments of MSTing, text dropped into more text, with the quicker quips that had to be squeezed in among the dialogue of even the slowest movie.
+Then, as I began to watch a lot more of the series through a variety of methods, I began to think that perhaps the show let movies speak for themselves in a certain way, that even those cheesy movies had their own unexpected way of entertaining, and that Mystery Science Theater 3000 didn't have to be a bulwark at once against and above a mass culture rejected as a whole.

-As I was trying to carry that insight back to at least the MSTings I was working on, though, the community they were part of was dwindling away.
+As I was coming to think that, though, the MSTing community was dwindling away.
 The show was off the air, and some had already gone from trying to tell the further stories of its characters to tossing together new crews of random commentators.
-These "non-standard MSTings" might have fragmented the audience, and in some of those smaller circles some of the cheerful subtleties of the show might have faded away: one large group of works only somewhat resembling MSTings now was taken down altogether as just plain mean.
+These "non-standard MSTings" might have fragmented the audience, and in some of those smaller circles the cheerful subtleties of the show might have faded away.
 Then, in the end, the oldest and most respectable archive of MSTings turned out to have been run by just one person, who had burned out by degrees on the subtle challenges of archiving fanfiction.
-One day, he took his archive down while moving, and never put it up again.
+One day, he took his archive down while moving, and never put it back up again.

 The MSTing Mine: a list of links to MSTings.